vedhavyas/Recursive-file-search-algorithm/README.txt

 1. config.txt -
       exclude = add the list of necessary extensions, files, binaries,folders  that are to excluded in a single line with (,) as a seperator.
 Most of the commonly excluded extensions are already included in it.

-      include = list of extensions and binaries that are to be processed in a single line with (,) as a seperator.
+      include = list of extensions and binaries and files that are to be processed in a single line with (,) as a seperator.

 ***(NOTE : if the source folder contains unnecessary files,folders which doesnt have to be processed, add those files to exclude list.)